 Get jottin' these down for your next weekend escapade

-There's a highly meme-able scene in the Hulu series The Bear, whereby Carmy who has returned to his family's sandwich joint after a storied career, is spitballing ideas with his sous chef Sydney.
+There's a highly meme-able scene in season 1 of The Bear, whereby Carmy who has returned to his family's sandwich joint after a storied career, is spitballing ideas with his sous chef Sydney.
 When the topic of brunch comes up, he turns to her and says, "f**k Brunch" which she repeats with even more feeling.
 Most chefs' feeling about this constructed eating time and eggy-based menu is pretty similar to the sentiments shared in the kitchen of the Original Beef of Chicagoland.
-But for guys and gals who want to kick off their weekends in a leisurely fashion, brunch is much beloved.
-Here's a list of our top 12 favourite brunch spots for you to visit around town:

 Dublin 8's 48- 50 James Street, for more info here